hypa-tool/hypa/README.md

 HyPA supports several command line options.

 - `-i` sets the path to the verification instance (usually this is a `.hypa` file).
-The file then points to the system, property and predicates that should be used for this instance.
+The `.hypa` file then points to the system, property and predicates that should be used for this instance.
 This option is mandatory.
 See Section [Hypa File](#hypa-file) below, for details on the structure of the `.hypa` file.
-- `-v` determines the intermediate level of output of HyPA.
-The available values are 0 (only output the result), 1 (output the data used for evaluation in [1]), 2 (output the result as well as intermediate steps), 3 (debug output).
+- `-v` determines the verbosity level of HyPA.
+The available options are 0 (only output the result), 1 (output the data used for evaluation in [1]), 2 (output the result as well as intermediate steps), and 3 (debug output).
 The `-v` option is optional.
 If not used, the verbosity level is set to 2 by default.
 - `-s` sets the solver used by HyPA to solve games for `\forall^*\exists^*` instances (i.e., instances beyond k-safety).
 Available options are `naive` (to use the naive solver) and `lazy` (to use the more efficient lazy solver, presented in [1]).
 The `-s` option is optional.
 If not used, the `lazy` solver is used by default.
 The solver option is only relevant for properties that use existential quantification, i.e., properties of the form `\forall^k\exists^l` with `l >= 1`.
 The (default) `lazy` solver is always superior to the `naive` solver, so there is seldom a reason to make use of the `-s` option.